anonymous-submitter0104/iclr-submission/README.md

-MILA Submission ICLR.
-(We were actually very confused what name to put but we have actually come up with some better name for the paper: Samhita: Empowering Indian AI Ecosystem to Sovereignty with Open Data Recipes and Datasets for Pre-Training and Fine-tuning Frontier-Grade Foundational Models)

-Our AIM: We are going to open source Indian Mutlilingual Data for the empowering the open source community AI.
-In fact all our pipelines are using the open source models that are available on Hugging face and not using any closed source LLMs or VLMs or AI Models.
-We want to empower soverignity in the Indic AI Community.

-We are planning to open release the data on hugging face soon.
-Our plan is not just to release the "Data" but the "Data preparation Recipies", so that we can empower the community to be soverign.
-And all of our Recipies given, whose code base also we will release all are using only Open Source AI Models.
+MILA (MULTILINGUAL INDIC LANGUAGE ARCHIVE): A DATASET FOR EQUITABLE MULTILINGUAL LLMS

+### Disclaimer

+This repository is part of a research effort submitted to ICLR.

+Our objective is to open-source large-scale **Indian multilingual datasets** with the aim of strengthening the open-source AI ecosystem and fostering sovereignty within the Indic AI community.
+Importantly, all our pipelines are built exclusively on **open-source models available on Hugging Face**.
+No closed-source LLMs, VLMs, or proprietary AI systems are used at any stage.

+We intend to release not only the datasets but also the **data preparation recipes** and the accompanying open-source code.
+By doing so, we hope to enable the community to reproduce, extend, and innovate upon our methods in a fully transparent and sovereign manner.

-Open release will contain:
+The planned open release will include:

-2T Tokens of High Quality Data Pretraining Data, 300M Image-Text Pairs (Spanning Indian Languages for building Indic OCR/VLM Models), Indic-Persona Hub (200M Indian Virtual Personas), India Centric Parallel Translated Corpora, Indic MMLU for 22 Languages, India-Specific Domain oriented Taxonomies, High Quality Web Crawled English and Indic-General SFT Dataset.
+* **2T tokens** of high-quality pretraining data
+* **300M image–text pairs** (spanning Indian languages, enabling Indic OCR and VLM development)
+* **Indic Persona Hub** (~200M Indian virtual personas)
+* **India-centric parallel translated corpora**
+* **Indic MMLU** benchmark covering 22 languages
+* **Domain-specific Indian taxonomies**
+* **High-quality web-crawled English and Indic SFT datasets**

+All releases will be hosted on Hugging Face after the review process, in compliance with open-source best practices.